Successful leaders know where the gap is in effective communication. A gap between the real data and your interpretation of that information.

 Other suggestions claim consciousness is the result of data being combined by the unconscious brain, so that it is more than the sum of its parts and that there has to be some degree of communication across different brain areas.
 The unconscious system in the brain pieces together fragments to devise a meaningful interpretation.
 This is where the gap happens.

 So what’s this got to do with miscommunicating in business?

 Everything.
 We know in this day and age information comes at us from many different sources.
-We are bombarded with data.
-In a simple conversation we too are constantly being overloaded with data, not least of all our own thoughts and feelings.
-Deciphering this stuff inevitably results in miscommunication.
-Misunderstandings.
-Or at worst our version of the truth.
+Data bombards us.
+We are overloaded with data in a simple conversation, which also includes our own thoughts and feelings.
+Deciphering this stuff inevitably results in miscommunication and misunderstandings, or at worst, our version of the truth.

 Scientist also suggest self-awareness, tapping into the unconscious brain helps you distinguish between the real information and your interpretation of the data.
-They suggest that in fact it is the unconscious brain that “decides” when to act.
-They also suggest that through practices of meditation (which in my opinion is simply mastering the act of paying attention) you can widen the gap between when you unconsciously decide to act and actually acting.
+They suggest that in fact it is the unconscious brain that “decides” when to act and they suggest that through practices of meditation (which in my opinion is simply mastering the act of paying attention) you can widen the gap between when you unconsciously decide to act and actually acting.

-Effective communication is therefore perhaps more than “a two way information sharing process which involves one party sending a message that is easily understood by the receiving party” but more about deciphering the real information and to do this you have to mind the gap.
+Perhaps effective communication is more than “a two way information sharing process which involves one party sending a message that is easily understood by the receiving party”.
+It is more about deciphering the real information and to do this you have to mind the gap.
 The gap in your unconscious brain.
 I wonder if the people I saw in the “pantry” yesterday were minding the gap.

 Do you mind the gap?

 Sign up to the River of Life exercise to work on how you can start working on how to communicate using your stories.